 Knowing that students without crystalized or formal plans may suffer academically and/or economically then begs the question: Are our institutions of higher education open to rethink how we shepherd students toward completion in a defined and thoughtfully planned way?
 Some colleges asking this question are finding systemic or historical inefficiencies in the way classes are scheduled.
 Rather than rolling courses over from term to term, they are looking at student preference for modality, or time of day courses are offered.
 How are we balancing faculty preferences, in terms of their teaching schedule, with the preferences of students’ needs?
 How many of us are asking these type of questions at our institutions?

-on how colleges and universities should holistically rethink and re-integrate student pathways within the cultures of their institutions has been authored by Jenkins and Cho (2014) from the Community College Research Center.
+A great read on how colleges and universities should holistically rethink and re-integrate student pathways within the cultures of their institutions has been authored by Jenkins and Cho (2014) from the Community College Research Center.
 They posit the following: “With so many choices and without a clear roadmap or someone monitoring their progress, it is not surprising that many community college students indicate that they are confused and often frustrated in trying to find their way through college (p.
 2).”

 The authors suggest that institutions need to create a more guided pathway approach.
 This path would be more focused on creating a “student pathway ecosystem” that has students at the center of our redesign work.
 Major components are articulated in in the narrative, suggesting the ideas colleges need to think through in order to craft a more seamless and efficient approach for students.
 What follows is a summary though I encourage you to give this paper a read.